 Feeling Stuck in Grief After Pet Loss?
 Six Tools To Feel Unstuck

 It goes without saying that after pet loss, grief is not linear or orderly.
 It’s a messy journey that can take time to process and heal through.
-A long journey can sometimes lead to feeling like you’re stuck in grief.
+A long journey that can sometimes lead to feeling like you’re stuck in grief.

 As humans, it’s likely not that often where we are living in such deep sadness for a prolonged period of time.
 It’s uncomfortable, unfamiliar, and can be unrelenting.
+The pressure, both from others and often from within, to swiftly move forward through grief, feels like an overwhelming load to bear on top of the heaviness of grief.

 There is no magical recipe to working through grief.
-It’s finding your balance (not anyone else’s) of actively mourning, resting when needed, reengaging in life and learning to live with the love left behind.
+It’s finding your balance (not anyone else’s) of actively mourning, resting when needed, reengaging in life, and learning to live with the love left behind.

 But how?
 Let’s talk about six ways that we can see grief for what it is – a long damn road.